-Behind the ear (BTE) hearing aids that sit behind the ear are one of the perfect stylish designs of hearing aids.
-All the electronic components are tucked neatly in a shell or housing behind your ear and you can choose from a large range of sizes, shapes, and colors.
+Behind the ear (BTE) hearing aids that are easily fit backside of your outer ear, these are one of the perfect stylish designs of hearing aids.
+All the electronic components that are necessary to make this device work perfectly are tucked neatly in a small shell or housing space behind your ear and hence you can choose the useful ones for you from a large range of sizes, shapes, and colors available.

 BTE hearing machines’ main unit is connected to the custom made earpiece.
 This earpiece is placed inside the ear canal and joins through a clear plastic audible tube to the main unit which placed behind your ears.
 These are the most used and very common style of hearing aids, these are the ones which are suitable for almost all the persons of different ages, like from an elderly person to a child.